Close Alert Banner

 • Email

-Family Services Durham (FSD) provides individual, couple and family counselling to people who live or work in Durham Region.
+Family Services Durham (FSD) provides individual, couple and family counselling and psychotherapy to people who live or work in Durham Region.
 We provide help for a variety of problems.
-Service is offered in-person, by telephone or by video.

-Request counselling
+Request service

-What happens during counselling
+What happens during counselling and psychotherapy

-Many types of counselling are offered, including:
+Many types of therapy are offered, including:

 • Solution-focused therapy